jamonserrano/plumber-sass/README.md

 # Plumber
 _Real baseline grids with SASS_

-Plumber helps you create better looking documents by adding vertical rhythm to your page easily.
+Create better looking documents and speed up CSS development by adding vertical rhythm to your page.
+Plumber positions every line of text on a gridline by adjusting paddings and margins.

 ## Installation

-### Manual installation
+### Manual
 Download and extract [the latest version](https://api.github.com/repos/jamonserrano/plumber-sass/zipball), move `_plumber.scss` into the vendor folder of your project and include it:

 ```sass